Psalm 10: Catholic Church

 Traditionally Psalms 9 and 10 were recited as the seventh Psalms of Sunday Matins.

+Book of Common Prayer

+In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the morning of the second day of the month.

 Musical settings

 Heinrich Schütz wrote a setting of a paraphrase of Psalm 10 in German, "Wie meinst du's doch, ach Herr, mein Gott", SWV 106, for the Becker Psalter, published first in 1628.